Martin Timphus

 Martin Timphus studied with Prof. Ulrich Koch in Freiburg and was coached in chamber music by members of the Amadeus and LaSalle Quartets.
 He was awarded the German Federation of Industries Cultural Association Prize for young artists.
 As a member of the European Youth Orchestra, he played under the batons of Sir Georg Solti, Claudio Abbado and Herbert von Karajan.

-He has since become a sought-after teacher himself and is particularly involved in musical outreach to children and young people.
-In addition to his orchestral work, he performs regularly in various ensembles as a chamber musician and soloist.
+He is particularly involved in musical outreach to children, young people and adults.
+In addition to his orchestral work, he performs regularly in various ensembles as a chamber musician.
 He has been a member of the Bamberg Symphony Orchestra since 1985.